Jennifer Runyon

-Jennifer Victoria Runyon (born April 1, 1960) is an American actress.
-She made her feature-film debut in the slasher film To All a Goodnight (1980), and went on to have supporting roles in the comedies Up the Creek (1984) and Ghostbusters (1984).
-She also had a lead role as Gwendolyn Pierce in the 1984 sitcom Charles in Charge during its first season.
-In 1988, she portrayed Cindy Brady in the television film A Very Brady Christmas.
+Jennifer Runyon (April 1, 1960 – March 6, 2026) was an American actress.
+She made her feature-film debut in the slasher film To All a Goodnight (1980), and had supporting roles in the comedies Up the Creek (1984) and Ghostbusters (1984).
+She played the role of Gwendolyn Pierce in the 1984 sitcom Charles in Charge on CBS during its first season.
+In 1988, she portrayed Cindy Brady in a CBS television film, A Very Brady Christmas.

 Early life

-Runyon was born in Chicago, Illinois, the daughter of radio announcer and disc jockey Jim Runyon, and actress Jane Roberts.
-She has one half-brother, Scott, from her father's first marriage.
-Runyon grew up in various cities in the United States, as her father's disc-jockey career required the family to move frequently.
-The family eventually settled in Los Angeles when Runyon was 14 years old.
+Runyon was born in Chicago, Illinois, on April 1, 1960, the daughter of radio announcer and disc jockey Jim Runyon, and actress Jane Roberts.
+She had a half-brother, Scott, from her father's first marriage.
+Runyon's parents both worked for the radio station WCFL in Chicago.

+She grew up in various cities in the United States, as her father's disc jockey career required the family to move frequently.
+Runyon spent her childhood in Chicago, Cleveland, Ohio, and Boston, Massachusetts.